What Does it Mean to Study Fire Science?

 Fire investigators must have a high school diploma or GED.
 They must pass written, physical and medical examinations.
 Fire inspectors typically work as firefighters before becoming fire inspectors, but an associate degree in fire science fulfills the experience requirement in many cases.
 Fire investigators typically are required to complete a certification program in the state in which they wish to work.

 A license is not required to become a firefighter, investigator, or inspector.
 But in order to be hired by a fire department, a firefighter must pass a set of specific exams and undertake local training.
-Most states require certification to become a fire inspector in their state.
-State requirements vary, so checking with your local fire and safety board is important.
+State requirements for different fire science careers vary, so checking with your local fire and safety board is important.

 Voluntary certifications are available for fire service professionals through a variety of organizations.
 Voluntary certifications show the mastery of a skill set, and are useful in gaining employment or advancement.